monsterkosh/json-multiplier/README.md

   Optional (default is "_id"):
   -  index              string

-  example: node jsonM.js myFile.json 500 user_id
+  example: jsonX myFile.json 500 user_id

 ### Where are my results ?
 JSON Multiplier will create a folder called "results" and save the results of your call in a filed called: